Go behind the scenes as Adam Savage tests an Iron Man suit that really flies

 In addition to titanium components, the suit has parts made from urethane, fiberglass and 3D-printed nylon.
 It also has hinged joints and jointed fingers.
 Because Savage didn't just want to fly like Iron Man.
 He wanted to look like him.

-Savage Build premieres on the Science Channel and will air on the Discovery Channel.
+Savage Builds airs on the Discovery Channel before airing again on the Science Channel.
 Savage will focus on a single project per episode.
 In one, he'll attempt to create a working version of one of history's most notorious engineering failures -- Panjandrum, the British military's World War II rocket-propelled explosive weapon.
 In another, he'll experiment with highly volatile liquid nitroglycerin.
 Because that's what you do when you're a maker/tinkerer/questioner who builds and blows things up in the name of science.

 "This new series is a culmination of sorts, as I get to work with some of the most brilliant minds out there as we attempt to solve really absurd ideas that I've had in my head for a long time, but have never had the opportunity to dive into," Savage said when announcing the new show.
 "Of course, the most absurd ideas are often what generates the most innovative engineering."